NATIONAL TEAM OF IMPLICIT BIAS TRAINING PROFESSIONALS

 With the assistance of experts on the science of bias and on policing and with funding from the USDOJ COPS Office, Dr. Fridell and Anna Laszlo (FIP’s Curriculum Designer) created the “Fair & Impartial Policing” (FIP) Training Program.
 FIP, LLC is now the #1 provider of implicit bias awareness training for law enforcement in North America.
 Dr. Fridell and FIP have been highlighted in The Police Chief, Psychology Today, the Washington Post, the Harvard Business Review, National Geographic, Mother Jones, and other periodicals.
 Dr. Fridell trains FIP at the command/executive level and is a frequent keynote speaker at conferences on the important topic of biased policing and implicit bias awareness training.
 Her speaking skills are indicated by her five university-level teaching awards.

-Selected Fridell publications on Biased Policing
+Selected Fridell publications on Bias and the Criminal Justice System:

+Fridell, L.A.
+(2017).
 Assessing Disparity in Police Use of Force: A Research Note.
 American Journal of Criminal Justice, 42: 502 – 513.

 Fridell, L.A.
 (2016).
 Racial aspects of police shootings: Reducing both bias and counter bias.
 Criminology & Public Policy, 15(2): 481 – 489.